-The Sunday Times and its intrepid reporter Michael Gillard recently won an epic libel battle against the major East End criminal David Hunt.
-The paper's July 7 leader put the victory in context:
+The Sunday Times and its intrepid reporter Michael Gillard recently won an epic libel victory against major East End criminal David Hunt.
+Its significance was underlined in the paper's July 7 leader column:

 LIFTING THE LID ON THE PROFESSION OF VIOLENCE